RGNet: A Unified Clip Retrieval and Grounding Network for Long Videos: Results and Analysis

 \subsection{Ablation Studies}

-This section reports detailed ablation studies on the proposed modules and loss functions and unveils the impact of the unified architecture independently for proposal retrieval and grounding.
-We also ablate with various proposal lengths and proposal numbers.
-Unless stated, the experiments in this section are done w/o NaQ augmentation \cite{ramakrishnan2023naq} for the Ego4D dataset with CONE \cite{hou2022cone} as the baseline. \\ \textbf{Modules:} In our initial experiments, we validate the effectiveness of each proposed module with a cumulative ablation in Tab. \ref{tab:ablation_module}.
+This section reports detailed ablation studies on the proposed modules and loss functions.
+We also ablate with various clip lengths and retrieved clip numbers.
+Unless stated, the experiments are done with the \texttt{ {Default}} network w/o NaQ annotations \cite{ramakrishnan2023naq} for the Ego4D-NLQ dataset and CONE \cite{hou2022cone} as the baseline.

+\\ \textbf{Modules:} In our initial experiments, we validate the effectiveness of each proposed module with a cumulative ablation in Tab. \ref{tab:ablation_module}.
 The unified network demonstrates superior performance across all evaluation metrics, notably achieving an R$1_{.3}$ score of $18.28\%$.
 Note that the disjoint baseline performs $4.2\%$ worse than our unified network.
-This performance difference can be attributed to our encoder's parallel proposal and frame-level temporal modeling, which help generate better features for detecting small moments.
-With the removal of the sampler, there is a decline in R$1_{.3}$ performance of approximately $0.5\%$.
-This verifies the impact of the sampler and its optimization using moment supervision.
-Subsequently, eliminating the context feature of the encoder for proposal retrieval considerably drops the score by about $1.7\%$.
-This proves the efficacy of our unified training and end-to-end proposal selection.
-Finally, removing the RG-Encoder yields a notable degradation of approximately $2.0\%$ in the R$1_{.3}$ score, which substantiates our improved cross-modal encoding method.
+This performance difference can be attributed to our models unified architecture.